 The Annual Security Report includes statistics for the previous three years concerning reported crimes that have occurred on campus and on public property within or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
 You may obtain a copy of this report by contacting the Campus Security Office at 808-934-2760, in person by going to the Security Office just west of Building 387 at the Manono Campus, or downloading from the link on the main menu.

 |Sex Offender Registration|

-In the event that a situation arises, either on or off the Hawai‘i Community College (Hawai‘i CC) campus, that, in the judgment of the Vice Chancellor for Administrative Services or the Chief Safety and Security Officer, as the alternate, constitutes an ongoing or continuing threat, a campus wide “Timely Warning” or “Security Alert” will be issued.
+In the event that a situation arises, either on or off the Hawai'i Community College (Hawai'i CC) campus, that, in the judgment of the Vice Chancellor for Administrative Services or the Chief of Safety and Security, as the alternate, constitutes an ongoing or continuing threat, a campus wide "Timely Warning" or "Security Alert" will be issued.
 The warning or alert will be issued through the Campus e-mail system to students, faculty, and staff via the campus e-mail alert system, as appropriate, as soon as the threat becomes known.

 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Hawai'i CC Campus Security Office will advise the Vice Chancellor for Administrative Services to issue a Security Alert through the campus e-mail alert system, which is sent to all Hawai'i CC faculty, staff, and students.